dendronhq/dendron-site/vault/dendron.topic.tasks.md

             H: "high"
             M: "medium"
             L: "low"
+        taskCompleteStatus: ["x", "done"]
 ```

 Dendron uses this configuration to map the priority and status symbols used in the frontmatter to what gets displayed on the screen.
 By changing these configurations, you can change what gets displayed.

+#### statusSymbols

+You can use these to map note statuses to symbols, emojis, or anything else you
+want.
+The mapped symbol is what will be displayed for a task that has that
+status.

+The key portion (left side of `:`) is the status of the task, and value portion
+(right side of `:`) is what will displayed in the editor, preview, and
+publishing for that task.

+#### prioritySymbols

+You can use these to map note priorities to symbols, emojis, or anything else you
+want.
+The mapped symbol is what will be displayed for a task that has that
+priority.

+The key portion (left side of `:`) is the priority of the task, and value portion
+(right side of `:`) is what will displayed in the editor, preview, and
+publishing for that task.

+#### taskCompleteStatus

+A list of statuses that represent a task that is complete.
+If a task note has a
+status that matches anything in this list, the task is considered to be
+complete.

+This is used in the preview and publishing, where a link to a completed task is
+displayed with a checked box, as opposed to an empty checkbox for all other
+tasks.

+You'll likely want to use this only for tasks that are considered "successful",
+so tasks that have been dropped, blocked, or failed are not displayed with a
+checkmark.